 However, problem owners mainly focus on the requirements that would help to solve their problem \cite{bass_software_2012}, ignoring privacy considerations.
 Therefore, privacy requirements are largely overlooked when designing software architectures for IoT applications.
 The PbD framework allows both problem owners and software engineers to sit together and discuss the problem and incorporate privacy protecting measures into IoT application designs.

 In section \ref{sec:Motivation}, we presented three use case scenarios.
 For each scenario, we have a problem owner's expectation and a brief set of requirements.
-There are no explicit reference to privacy protecting measures.
+There is no explicit reference to privacy protecting measures.
 We assume, additional information can only be gathered through questioning the problem owners and domain experts.
-In the user study, we simulated such discussions between the problem owners (i.e, represented by ourselves, the researchers) and the software engineers (i.e., represented by the study participants).
-Our hypothesis was that the PbD framework helps software engineers to ask questions from both problem owners and domain experts in order to extract detailed requirements that could be used to design privacy into IoT applications.
+In the studies reported later in this paper, we simulated such discussions between the problem owners (i.e, represented by ourselves, the researchers) and the software engineers (i.e., represented by the study participants).
+Our hypothesis was that the PbD framework will help software engineers to ask questions from both problem owners and domain experts in order to extract detailed requirements that could be used to design privacy into IoT applications.

-Let us revisit the scenario presented in section \ref{sec:Use_case_1} in order to demonstrate how to use the PbD framework to extract privacy requirements towards designing a privacy-aware IoT application.
+To illustrate how this might work in practice, let us revisit the scenario presented in section \ref{sec:Use_case_1} and use our PbD framework to extract privacy requirements for designing a privacy-aware IoT application.

-Guideline 1 leads software engineers to ask the question: what type of data is required to achieve the Robert's objective?
+\textbf{Guideline 1} leads software engineers to ask the question: what types and quantities of data are required to achieve the Robert's objective?
 In our scenario the problem owner responds as follows:

 \textit{Robert collects data using wearable sensor kits.
 The collected data types are pulse, oxygen in blood (SPO2), airflow (breathing), body temperature, electrocardiogram (ECG), glucometer, galvanic skin response (GSR-sweating), blood pressure (sphygmomanometer), patient activity (accelerometer) and muscle / eletromyography sensor (EMG).
-Accelerometer are used to derive patient activity.
+Accelerometer is used to derive patient activity.
 In addition to the sensor data, weather information such as temperature, humidity are also important for the Robert's research.
 Patients' mobile phones GPS sensors and weather APIs are used to collect such information.
 The data collection sampling rate is expected to be 30 seconds.
 Data is only required to be collected when patients are performing either one of the monitored activities (i.e. walking with walker or crutches, or climbing stairs). }